scramjetorg/platform-docs/samples/rss/README.md

 # transpile TS->JS to dist/
 npm run build

-# make a compressed package with sequence
+# make a compressed package with Sequence
 si pack dist

-# send sequence to transform hub, this will output Sequence ID
+# send Sequence to transform hub, this will output Sequence ID
 si seq send dist.tar.gz

-# start a sequence, this will output Instance ID.
+# start a Sequence, this will output Instance ID.
 Provide slack webhook URL as input parameter
 si seq start - <SLACK_WEBHOOK_URL>

 # See output - actual output will be send to slack channel